-India combines the most interesting cultural traditions, many religions, beautiful festivals, magnificent architecture, incredible landscapes and exotic cuisine.
-The landscapes are fantastic: here are the snow-capped peaks of the Himalayas, tropical sun-kissed beaches and dense evergreen forests.
+Travel to India combines the most interesting cultural traditions, many religions, beautiful festivals, magnificent architecture, incredible landscapes, and exotic cuisine.
+The landscapes are fantastic: here are the snow-capped peaks of the Himalayas, tropical sun-kissed beaches, and dense evergreen forests.
 Holy places, a wealth of spectacular rituals tell you about a living history of religion.
 The cuisine is a special point to explore India.
-Each region of the country has its own traditions and recipes.
+Each region of the country has its traditions and recipes.

-India is a federal republic in South Asia.
+Travel India is a federal republic in South Asia.
 The main part of the entire territory is located on the Hindustan Peninsula.
 The country borders Pakistan, China, Nepal, Bhutan, Bangladesh and Myanmar.
-It has maritime borders with the Maldives, Sri Lanka and Indonesia.
-India is washed by the Indian Ocean, the Bay of Bengal and the Arabian Sea.
+It has maritime borders with the Maldives, Sri Lanka, and Indonesia.
+India is washed by the Indian Ocean, the Bay of Bengal, and the Arabian Sea.
 The coast is over 7000 km long.
 Most of the country is occupied by the Deccan Highlands.
 The entire territory of India is crossed by 7 mountain ranges, here is the highest mountain range in the world — the Himalayas.
-The largest rivers, the Ganges and the Brahmaputra, originate in the mountains.
+The largest rivers, the Ganges and the Brahmaputra originate in the mountains.

 India consists of 29 states and 7 union territories.
-All of them are divided into districts, and each district — into taluki.
+All of them are divided into districts and each district — into taluka.

-Every tourist who comes to India sees this country in his own way: someone is shocked by the poverty, and someone sees the nicest people living in harmony and peace.
-One thing is undeniable — the beauty, sophistication and grace of this land that you can see and feel in its history, architecture, dress and vacations.
+Every tourist who Travels to India sees this country in his own way: some are shocked by the poverty, and some see the nicest people living in harmony and peace.
+One thing is undeniable — the beauty, sophistication, and grace of this land that you can see and feel in its history, architecture, dress, and vacations.
 India cannot leave anyone indifferent.
 Each region and city has its own identity, everywhere this country has its own “spice” and special taste.

 One of the oldest and largest cities in the world, Delhi was founded around five thousand years ago.
 There is a legend that it was destroyed 11 times and reborn just as many times.
-This is a National Capital Territory of Delhi, which includes the New Delhi region — the official capital of India.
+This is the National Capital Territory of Delhi, which includes the New Delhi region — the official capital of India.
 Here you will find the governments of the country and the Delhi region.
-The capital of India “captivates” with its beauty, wealth of colonial mansions and modern buildings.
-The city’s life is fast and noisy: the sounds of music from bars, the incessant beeps of cars and hurrying passers-by merge here.
+Travel to India, The capital of India “captivates” with its beauty, wealth of colonial mansions, and modern buildings.
+The city’s life is fast and noisy: the sounds of music from bars, the incessant beeps of cars, and hurrying passers-by merge here.
 And all this is accompanied by a pungent smell of spices.
-Old Delhi is characterized by colourful, narrow streets that have retained the spirit of the Mughal Empire.
-This part of the city is a treasury of monuments of ancient architecture, religious and cultural objects reminiscent of all the peoples who lived in India.
-The most famous among them are: the monument to the legendary Mahatma Gandhi; Jama Masjid is the largest mosque in India; Lotus Temple for all guests to enjoy; Red Fort — a grandiose Mughal fortress; Raja era presidential palace ; Qutb Minar temple complex, known for the tallest minaret in the world.
+Old Delhi is characterized by colorful, narrow streets that have retained the spirit of the Mughal Empire.
+This part of the city is a treasury of monuments of ancient architecture, and religious and cultural objects reminiscent of all the peoples who lived in India.
+The most famous among them is the monument to the legendary Mahatma Gandhi; Jama Masjid is the largest mosque in India; Lotus Temple for all guests to enjoy; Red Fort — a grandiose Mughal fortress; Raja era presidential palace; Qutb Minar temple complex, known for the tallest minaret in the world.
 And if you want to learn as much as possible about this amazing country, visit the National Museum of India.
 It is the largest in the state, about 8 million people come here annually.

 Kolkata (known as Calcutta until 2001) is the capital of the eastern Indian state of West Bengal.
 The city was founded in the 1690s and was the capital of British India.
 Kolkata is rich in colonial-era sights and monuments, including — the beautiful white-stone Cathedral of St. Paul; Victoria Memorial, erected in honor of the British Queen; Fort William — one of the first structures built by the British.
 The city is home to the oldest zoo in India — Alipore, founded in 1876.